ChrisXu/CXAdjustBlockView/README.md

 ```Objective-C
 containerView = [[CXBlockScrollView alloc] initWithFrame:<#(CGRect)#>];
 ```
-*Use addBlockview:withSpacing: to add views to container.(The x-axis value will assign as horizontal offset, and y-axis value must be zeor.
+*Use addBlockview:withSpacing: to add views to container.(The x-axis value will be assign as horizontal offset, and y-axis value must be zero.
 You could assign vertical offset with spacing.
  Recommend to add each view as a blockview object in container.)

 ```Objective-C